berkerdemoglu/DataVisualysis/data_visualysis/PROGRAMPLAN.md

 ## NOT STARTED:
 >- Learn how uploading packages to pip works.
 >- Learn how github command line works.
+>- Implement some functions from Excel.
+>- Add ability to generate a dataset with a specified standard deviation, median etc.

 ### Long Term Plan for the Project:
 >- All functions for analyzing data.